dfinity/ICRC/ICRCs/ICRC-30/ICRC-30.md

 The ledger returns an `InvalidRecipient` error in case `to` equals `from`.

-A transfer clears all active token-level approvals for the successfully transferred tokens.
+A transfer implicitly clears all active token-level approvals for the successfully transferred tokens.
 This implicit clearing of approvals only clears token-level approvals and never touches collection-level approvals.
+No explicit entry in the block log is created for the clearing, but it is implied by the transfer entry.

 ```candid "Type definitions" +=
 TransferFromArg = record {